Kings vs. Ducks Prediction & Picks - November 24

 Kings vs. Ducks Prediction & Picks: Line, Spread, Over/Under - November 24

-The Los Angeles Kings (11-3-3), winners of eight road games in a row, visit the Anaheim Ducks (9-10) at Honda Center on Friday at 3:30 PM ET on ESPN+, BSSC, BSW, and BSSD.
+The Los Angeles Kings (11-3-3), winners of eight straight road games, visit the Anaheim Ducks (9-10) at Honda Center on Friday at 3:30 PM ET on ESPN+, BSSC, BSW, and BSSD.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-Over the past 10 contests, the Kings are 7-1-2 while scoring 35 total goals (seven power-play goals on 35 power-play opportunities during that span, for a conversion rate of 20.0%).
-They have conceded 18 goals.
+In the last 10 contests, the Kings have recorded a 7-1-2 record after putting up 35 total goals (seven power-play goals on 35 power-play opportunities during that time, for a conversion rate of 20.0%).
+Their opponents have scored a combined 18 goals in those games.

-To prepare for this matchup, here is who we predict to take home the victory in Friday's hockey action.
+Before watching this matchup, here's our pick for which club will take home the victory in Friday's hockey action.

 Kings vs. Ducks Predictions for Friday

-Our computer model for this matchup calls for a final score of Kings 4, Ducks 3.
+Our computer projections model for this matchup calls for a final result of Kings 4, Ducks 3.

 - Moneyline Pick: Kings (-190)